Wellington Totoweka Scholarships - (School Leaver Scholarships For Equity and Support)

 - Applicants who have taken a (single) gap year after completing Year 13 may apply for the Scholarship as long as they have not studied at another university during that time (i.e. this scholarship is for first-year students, not transferring students).
 They will need to apply in the year prior to starting study at Victoria University of Wellington.

-- Applicants who meet the criteria for both the Victoria Totoweka and the Victoria Tangiwai Scholarships will be awarded the Victoria Tangiwai Scholarship.
-They will still be considered for the Victoria Kahotea (see regulation 8).
+- Applicants who meet the criteria for both the Wellington Totoweka and the Wellington Tangiwai Scholarships will be awarded the Wellington Tangiwai Scholarship.
+They will still be considered for the Wellington Kahotea (see regulation 8).

-- All recipients of the Victoria Totoweka and Victoria Kahotea Scholarships are guaranteed an offer of a place in one of our Halls of Residence, provided an accommodation application is received by the Accommodation Service by their deadline.
+- All recipients of the Wellington Totoweka and Wellington Kahotea Scholarships are guaranteed an offer of a place in one of our Halls of Residence, provided an accommodation application is received by the Accommodation Service by their deadline.

 - The Scholarship cannot be deferred to a later year.

-- The Scholarship may be held in conjunction with other awards with the exceptions of the Victoria Tangiwai Scholarship, the Victoria Kahotea Scholarship, the Robert Bostock Scholarship, or any other Victoria funded School Leaver Scholarship.
+- The Scholarship may be held in conjunction with other awards with the exceptions of the Wellington Tangiwai Scholarship, the Wellington Kahotea Scholarship, the Robert Bostock Scholarship, or any other Victoria funded School Leaver Scholarship.

 - Should the recipient withdraw from Victoria University of Wellington during the tenure of this scholarship or fail to achieve a satisfactory progress, partial repayment of the Scholarship will normally be expected.
 Recipients must advise the Scholarships Office if they intend to withdraw.